The Culture, Heritage & Arts Resources Trust

 “Through these activities, it contributed economic benefits to our communities.”
 (Chart,2013)

 C.H.A.R.T established a trading component, CREATIVE NORTHLAND to promote the development of capacity in the Creative sector to the whole of Northland.
 It had its own board of Trustees and was the shareholder of the Old Library, which was a charitable limited company effectively operating since January 2010 and had established itself as the community arts heart and soul in Whangarei.
-Old Library Ltd. had its own Board of Directors and taken on a 10 year lease of the building from the Whangarei District Council.
+Old Library Ltd. had its own Board of Directors and took on a 10-year lease of the building from the Whangarei District Council.
 (CHART AGM, Chairperson report,2012)

 Capacity for the sector: